kvarak/dnd/docs/_Rules/skills.md

 </details>

 <details>
-  <summary>Animal Handling (Group, Untrained)</summary>
+  <summary>Animal Handling (<b>Group</b>, Untrained)</summary>
   <div markdown="1">
-  Animal handling is a Group of similar skills that describe the practical handling of animals.
-The first time you select this skill group, choose a category of animals that you are familiar with.
+  Animal handling is a <b>Group</b> of similar skills that describe the practical handling of animals.
+The first time you select this skill <b>group</b>, choose a category of animals that you are familiar with.
 You also gain the Handle animal skill.
 After the first time, you select either an animal category or a skill.
 In most cases a skill applies to all categories you have selected.

   #### Category
   Animal categories are divided into general and specific types.
 The general types also include the specific as appropriate, but selecting a specific type of animal grants additional benefits.